-- Gains on debt securities reflect the returns on underlying indices (Government all stock indices of 7.0% and Corporate bond indices of 6.0%).
-The return reflects falling yields on gilts and investment grade bonds during 2016. - Gains on equity securities reflect the returns on underlying indices (FTSE all share indices of 12%, S&P Europe indices of 16% and S&P World indices of 26%). - Unit trusts are primarily invested in debt and equity funds.
-Consequently, gains on unit trusts reflect the returns on both debt and equity.

-Items within 'Other' primarily consist of investment income in respect of participations and other subsidiaries.
+- Gains on debt securities reflect the returns on underlying indices (Government all stock indices of -1.0% and Corporate bond indices of 0.5%). - Gains on equity securities reflect the returns on underlying indices (FTSE all share indices of 9%, S&P Europe indices of 14% and S&P World indices of 10%). - Unit trusts are primarily invested in debt and equity funds.
+Consequently, gains on unit trusts reflect the returns on both debt and equity assets. - Items within 'Other' primarily consist of investment income in respect of participations and other subsidiaries.
+Net investment income during 2017 on shareholder assets includes the impact of the write down of the investment in UKA following the Part VII transfer of £1,718m.

-A.3.3 Investment performance: Other information - Investments in securitisations
+A.3.3 Investment performance: other information - investments in securitisations

-Securitisation means a transaction or scheme, whereby the credit risk associated with an exposure or pool of exposures is transhed, having both of the following characteristics:
+Securitisation means a transaction or scheme, whereby the credit risk associated with an exposure or pool of exposures is tranched, having both of the following characteristics: